Britain Yearly Meeting: Eighteenth century

 During the first full century of Quakerism, Quakers underwent a transformation from enemies of the Church of England to quiet pursuit of inward faith.
 Responding to the struggles and persecution of the seventeenth century, Friends insisted on pursuing a practice of "peculiarity" to protect Quaker communities.
 This often meant that the business of monthly meetings was taken up with incidents of "outside marriage" and Friends who had chosen a path upon which to "walk disorderly".
 Women were entitled to remain single or choose to defer marriage and according to James Jenkins' records of the time, Quakers recognised the presence of a "call" or "service in all" that existed "beyond their function in family".
 This parity of roles may have led to a higher rate of literacy for Quaker women than for women in Britain at large during the eighteenth century.
 Employment and civil rights were a major Quaker concern during this period.
 John Bellers, a Fellow of the Royal Society and educational theorist called for "the rich to take care of the poor and their education" and in his 1714 text, About the Improvement of Physick advocated for a national system of hospitals to treat the poor and train doctors, a precursor to the National Health Service.

 Throughout the century there were a significant number of Quakers who travelled as missionaries to Europe, the Americas, and Africa.
 Quaker missionaries from England were supported spiritually, financially, and logistically by London Yearly Meeting.
 The Yearly Meeting "routinely funded" transatlantic crossings for Quaker ministers to Pennsylvania.
 However, within British society this period is marked as an "inward" era – more commonly known as the Quietist period (a reference to early Christian Quietists).
-Influenced by Quietists such as Jeanne-Marie Bouvier de la Motte-Guyon, Francois Fenelon, and Miguel de Molinos, the spiritual practices of nonviolence and inward nourishment resonated with Quaker testimony and significant numbers of Friends adopted plain dress and a "concern against ostentation".
+Influenced by Quietists such as Jeanne-Marie Bouvier de la Motte-Guyon, François Fénelon, and Miguel de Molinos, the spiritual practices of nonviolence and inward nourishment resonated with Quaker testimony and significant numbers of Friends adopted plain dress and a "concern against ostentation".